 Swaps change in value with movements in interest rates or total return of the reference securities.
 During the term of swap contracts, changes in value are recognized as unrealized gains or losses on the Consolidated Statement of Operations.
 When a contract is terminated, the Company realizes a gain or loss equal to the difference between the proceeds from (or cost of) the closing transaction and the Company's basis in the contract, if any.
-Periodic payments or receipts required by swap agreements are recorded as unrealized gains or losses when received or paid.
+Periodic payments or receipts required by swap agreements are recorded as unrealized gains or losses when accrued and realized gains or losses when received or paid.
 Upfront payments paid and/or received by the Company to open swap contracts are recorded as an asset and/or liability on the Consolidated Balance Sheet and are recorded as a realized gain or loss on the termination date.